vishalsaini17/grest/README.md

 3. Rename or copy .env.example file to .env
 4. php artisan key:generate
 5. Set your database credentials in your .env file
-6. Set your Braintree credentials in your .env file if you want to use PayPal
-7. Import db file(database/e-shop.sql) into your database (mysql,sql)
+6. Import db file(database/gresteuv.sql) into your database (mysql,sql)
 8. npm install
 9. npm run watch
 10. run command[laravel file manager]:-  php artisan storage:link
 11. Edit .env file :- remove APP_URL
-10. php artisan serve or use virtual host
+12. php artisan serve or use virtual host
-11. Visit localhost:8000 in your browser
+13. Visit localhost:8000 in your browser
-12. Visit /admin if you want to access the admin panel.
+14. Visit /admin if you want to access the admin panel.
 Admin Email/Password: admin@gmail.com/1111.
 User Email/Password: user@gmail.com/1111

+15. npm run watch -- for Watch Style.scss and JS files to create css and js files.
+16. For production Storage link - Uncomment Code on line#181, and hit the given URL in that code.
+    Note: if images on websites are not showing, or the file manager in Admin Panel is not workign correctly, delete public/Storage folder and repeat above point.

 <p style="text-align:center">Thank You so much for your time !!!</p>